Geoje: History

 In the Korean War (1950–53), the military government of General Douglas MacArthur used the island as a place for the settlement for 170,000 POWs, and a Prisoner of war camp measuring at 11.8 km2 was established during these years.
 The prison was rife with human rights abuses, including summary execution and the widespread use of torture against prisoners by Canadian and American troops.
 British journalist Alan Winnington and Australian journalist Wilfred Burchett conducted extensive research to document these human rights abuses, and jointly published their findings in 1952.
 After the war, a portion (23,000 m2) was converted into a tourist attraction.

-More recent and more thorough historical analysis, based largely on the accounts of people who were actually there, paints a much more complex picture of the violence in the camps by the ruling rioters, and the difficulties faced when the UN tried to regain control of the camp.

-The Geneva Convention of 1949 failed to foresee to the development of hardcore, organized prisoner groups on Geoje-do in 1951-52 or to provide protection for the captor nation in dealing with stubborn resistance, mainly as a result of the harsh treatment that the prisoners received from the military government.

 During the last few decades Geoje has emerged as leader in the shipbuilding industries.
 Due to the continued industry, Geoje largely escaped the negative impacts of the Asian market crash of 1997.

 Some notable people from Geoje include: